X16Community/x16-docs/X16 Reference - 14 - Hardware.md

 some sort of hardware accelerator FPGA; network support, etc.

-For more information about the memory map visit the [Memory Map](X16%20Reference%20-%2007%20-%20Memory%20Map.md) section of the manual.
+For more information about the memory map visit the [Chapter 7](X16%20Reference%20-%2007%20-%20Memory%20Map.md#chapter-7-memory-map) section of the manual.

 ##### Booting from Cartridges

 After the X16 finishes it's hardware initialization, the kernel checks bank 32 for the signature "CX16" at `$C000`.
 If found, it then jumps to `$C004` and leaves interrupts disabled.

 ### ATX Power Supply